Woodlands Nature Station

 Our naturalists offer fun and educational programs to help you discover our native animals, wildlife habitats, native plants and gardens, and conservation efforts.
 Check out our calendar of events on this page, or call us to find out which animals, insects, plants, or habitat we will feature the day of your visit: 270-924-2299.

 Staff and Guest Guided Tours

-The Forest Service partners with Friends of Land Between The Lakes to bring you the interpretive programs, wildlife care, and trained naturalists at the Nature Station.
-Nature Station Gift Shop supports these efforts.
+The Forest Service partners with Friends of Land Between the Lakes to bring you the interpretive programs, wildlife care, and trained naturalists at the Nature Station.
+The Nature Station Gift Shop supports these efforts.
 To volunteer, call 270-924-2007.
 To find out more about our Friends Group and other volunteer opportunities, visit the Friends of Land Between the Lakes site.